asyncapi/glee/docs/glee-template.md

 ---
-title: "Create AsyncAPI document"
+title: "Create AsyncAPI Glee template"
 weight: 170
 ---
 This tutorial teaches you how to create a simple glee template.
-You'll use the AsyncAPI document and the template you develop to generate Javascript code.
+You'll use the AsyncAPI Glee template you develop to generate Javascript code.
 Additionally, you'll create template code with a reusable component to reuse the custom functionality you create and test your code using an WS client.

 <CodeBlock>
 {`asyncapi: '2.1.0'